 A pressure transmitter is a simple device based on a simple principle that can be used to measure more than pressure: level, and flow for example.
 To do this, we need some other devices as well.
 The value proposition of a multivariable pressure transmitter is that it replaces all of them.

-I wish I knew what a multivariable pressure transmitter is!
+Installing a multivariable pressure transmitter

-Once upon a time, to measure mass flow using a pressure transmitter, you had to combine elements – differential pressure transmitter, static pressure transmitter, temperature sensor, local indicator, and a computer to collect and calculate everything.
+A multivariable pressure transmitter has the ability to replace multiple other instruments in the plant by measuring multiple pressure variables.
+Earlier, to measure flow using a differential pressure transmitter, we had to combine elements – differential pressure transmitter, static pressure transmitter, temperature sensor, local indicator, and a computer to collect and calculate everything.